bhauman/figwheel-main/docs/docs/your_own_server.md

 You **will** need to run Figwheel as well as your application server.
-It can be helpful to think of Figwheel as a separate tooling process that has its own Websocket server to handle REPL communication.
+It can be helpful to think of Figwheel as a separate tooling process that has its own SSE endpoint to handle REPL communication.

 Figwheel's tooling process is not required to be in a separate JVM